jsutherland183/R-files/README.md

 # R-files

-All the R files I wrote during university
+These are all the R files I wrote during university.
+Some of them are not R or Rmd files but R code was used to complete the assignments.